ShipBit/wingman-ai/README.md

 ## Is this a "Star Citizen" thing?

-**No**, it is not!
-We presented an early prototype of Wingman AI in _Star Citizen_ on YouTube, which caused a lot of excitement and interest in the community.
+**No, it is not!** We presented an early prototype of Wingman AI in _Star Citizen_ on YouTube, which caused a lot of excitement and interest in the community.
 Star Citizen is a great game, we love it and it has a lot of interesting use-cases for Wingmen but it's not the only game we play and not the core of our interest.
 We're also not affiliated with CIG or _Star Citizen_ in any way.

 [![Early prototype on Wingman in Star Citizen](https://img.youtube.com/vi/hHy7OZQX_nQ/0.jpg)](https://www.youtube.com/watch?v=hHy7OZQX_nQ)